Stu1958/Bitaxe-ESP32CYD-Monitor/readme2.md

 ---

-## 🛡️ Protect Your ASIC Chips — Extend Your Nano3 Lifespan
+## 🛡️ Protect Your ASIC Chips — Extend Your Nano 3 / 3S Lifespan

 Standard Avalon firmware often prioritizes "quiet" operation, allowing temperatures to reach **85°C – 95°C**.
 For 5nm silicon, **constant high heat is the primary cause of degradation and hardware failure**.